mikenhu/helsinki-hsl-clock/README.md

   * `Enable SSH` → `Use password authentication`.
   * `Set username and password` → Leave the username as `pi` (if you must change it, you'll need to update `metro.sh`) but set a password.
   * `Configure wifi` → Enter your Wi-Fi details.
-  * `Save` when you're done
+  * `Save` when you're done.
 * Click `Write` and wait for the OS to be written to your SD Card
 * Insert it into your Pi Zero 2 W, connect it to power and give it a few minutes to complete the first boot.

 ### Get your stop and route ids

-* Get your stop and route ids from here <https://transitfeeds.com/p/helsinki-regional-transport/735/latest/stops>.
+* Get your stop and route ids from here <https://transitfeeds.com/p/helsinki-regional-transport/735/latest/stops>
 * The API endpoints in this repo are taken from here <https://hsldevcom.github.io/gtfs_rt/>

 ### Installing the software